xLeitix/acostt/README.md

 # Software Developer Targeted Performance and Cost Management for Autonomic Cloud Applications (ACOSTT)

-*This is a project announcement for a fully sponsored PhD under the supervision of [Dr. Philipp Leitner](http://www.ifi.uzh.ch/en/seal/people/leitner.html)*.
+*This is a project announcement for a fully sponsored PhD under the advisory of [Dr. Philipp Leitner](http://www.ifi.uzh.ch/en/seal/people/leitner.html)*.

 ## Project Summary